 Highlights: Energetic, Devoted, Agile

-Sometimes referred to as the American Mastahoulas, the Catahoula Bulldog is the hybrid of the American Bulldog and Catahoula Leopard Dog.
-And despite being a crossbreed, this bulldog-type has been around for over 100 years.
+Sometimes referred to as the American Mastahoulas, the Catahoula Bulldog is the hybrid of an American Bulldog and a Catahoula Leopard Dog.
+And despite being a hybrid, this bulldog-type has been around for over 100 years.

 Catahoula Leopard Dogs originated from Louisiana.
 As such, the bulldog version has become a popular breed in America’s southern states.
 These bulldogs were developed for popular jobs in the region, such as hunting large game and herding cattle.